 King Ella’s messengers stand before Ragnar Lodbrok’s sons

 Could these Viking warriors really have been the sons of Ragnar Lothbrok, or were they claiming lineage to the legendary name in order to increase their own status?
 Perhaps a bit of both.
-It was not uncommon for Viking kings to ‘adopt’ sons of great standing to ensure their rule continued after they were departed, and so it stands to reason Ragnar Lothbrok may well have been associated with the likes of Ivar the Boneless, Bjorn Ironside and Sigurd Snake-in-the-Eye, one way or another.
+It was not uncommon for Viking kings to ‘adopt’ sons of great standing to ensure their rule continued after they were departed, and so it stands to reason that Ragnar Lothbrok may well have been associated with the likes of Ivar the Boneless, Bjorn Ironside and Sigurd Snake-in-the-Eye, one way or another.

 Death of Edmund the Martyr

-So much so, that the sagas of Ragnar Lothbrok became a conflation of so many tales and adventures, and the real Ragnar soon lost his place in history and was adopted wholeheartedly by the realm of mythology.
+So much so, that the sagas of Ragnar Lothbrok became a conflation of many Norse tales and adventures, and the real Ragnar soon lost his place in history and was adopted wholeheartedly by the realm of mythology.